sugaryourcoffee/secondhand/doc/upgrading-rails-4.1-to-rails-4.2.md

 `sudo apt get install printer-driver-cups-pdf`

 and select as described above.
+Or select the default printer over the e.g., Gnome printer dialog.

 ##### `warning: rb_check_safe_obj will be removed in Ruby 3.0`
 With an update to Ruby 2.7 a warning is issued